LeeTP03/holobot/README.md

 - `!allstreaming`: See a list of all Hololive members currently live.
 - `!allupcoming`: See a list of all Hololive members with upcoming streams.

-## Contributing

-We welcome contributions from the community to improve and enhance the Hololive Bot.
-If you have any ideas for new features or improvements, please open an issue or submit a pull request.
-Check out our [Contributing Guidelines](CONTRIBUTING.md) for more information.

 **Note:** This Discord bot is not officially affiliated with Hololive or Hololive members.
 It is a fan-made personal project for entertainment purposes.